There are two sides to the coin when it comes to call center workforce management (WFM):

 These days, we’re talking about more than Erlang calculators and Excel spreadsheets for call center staffing.
 It’s no longer a numbers game.
 WFM is a vital call center strategy you must get right.

-Why Contact Center WFM Is so Important
+Why Contact Center WFM Is So Important

-From an employee point of view, it’s no secret that happy agents lead to better customer service and agent retention.
-If you can remove the potential for agent burnout and understaffing while increasing productivity and job satisfaction, you create a balanced environment and a high-performing team.
+If you factor in agent preference and can remove the potential for agent burnout while increasing productivity and job satisfaction, you create a balanced environment and a high-performing team.
+A productive workforce keeps agents engaged reduce human error, and translates into better customer interactions and higher employee engagement.

 Key Components of WFM for Call Centers

+You might have 300 calls per day and a handle time of less than 60 seconds.
+This suggests a good level of service and enough agents on call.
 If, however, you receive 300 inbound calls per day but have a low first-call resolution rate, there’s a clear need for more staff or better resource allocation.

 Related: The Complete Guide to Call Center Forecasting

 Automated scheduling tools factor in both the number of hours available in a day/week and the types of inquiries agents are handling.
+Some calls may need a longer wrap-up or careful escalation, and agents may need to mentally switch off after a heated call.
+Smart employee scheduling addresses these realities, improves morale, and reduces turnover.

 Related: Nextiva Workforce Scheduling: Where Automation Meets Optimization